AtomVChecker/rust-atomic-study/README.md

 ```

 #### Performance loss caused by incorrect use of strong memory ordering(SMO)
-This occurs when incorrectly use of strong memory ordering
+This occurs when incorrectly use of strong memory ordering.
+For each benchmark, download it to the `section-5-detection/AtomVChecker/examples` and switch to the corresponding version listed in [Table 9](section-5-detection/README.md).
+You can run the tests just like in the `fragile` example.
+However, some projects require specific test cases to trigger memory ordering issues, and projects like `snarkOS` and `Occlum` can be especially time-consuming.

 Example: fragile